-As the days get colder, our ramen cravings intensify.
-This comforting Japanese noodle soup comes in various forms; a plethora of painstakingly made broths and appealing toppings means that while similar in principle, each iteration has a distinctly different flavour profile.
+It’s no surprise that wintertime sees our ramen cravings intensify.
+This comforting Japanese noodle soup comes in a variety of forms, although every iteration is built on some kind of painstakingly-made and flavoursome broth and topped with a selection of different meats and vegetables.
 From tonkotsu to paitan, every bowl is full of soul and is the ideal meal to slurp back over the chilly season.

 In Auckland, we’re thankfully spoilt for choice when it comes to excellent ramen restaurants which, in turn, means choosing where to dine can be a delicious struggle.
 Luckily, we’ve conjured up a list of our favourite ramen joints and the best bowls on offer in order to make life a little easier for you.

 Spicy miso goma ramen from Azabu Ponsonby, Azabu Mission Bay & Ebisu

 As if we needed more reason to book a table at Ebisu or one of Azabu’s two Auckland spots (Ponsonby and Mission Bay), the three restaurants have recently added a selection of mouth-watering, soul-warming ramen bowls to their lunch menus from Monday to Friday — the ideal midday meals to see us through winter.
 Offering a selection of bowls (at $25 a piece) and a number of tasty sides (which can be added to the lunch to make it $49) this offering is drawing us out of the office in droves for a satiating midday treat.
 And while all the bowls are delicious, we particularly love the spicy miso soma ramen, served with melt-in-your-mouth char siu pork, a perfectly-cooked soy egg, bamboo and a flavoursome sesame pork broth.

 Cobra kai super mega ramen from Chop Chop Noodle House